Techtonica/curriculum/project-example/week-10/animal-sighting-tracker.md

 - the other data can be manually added to the DB (just make sure it's in `db.sql`)
 - this also means you only need `GET` API routes for the other resources
+- Jest test for at least one component
+  - How can you test the creation form?
+- API test for your sightings API (GET, POST/PUT, DELETE)

 ### Submission